wso2/docs-choreo-dev/en/developer-docs/docs/develop-components/work-with-the-micro-integrator-runtime-in-choreo.md

     To learn about the `component.yaml` file, see [Overview of the component.yaml file](../develop-components/manage-component-source-configurations.md#overview-of-the-componentyaml-file).

-3. **Auto generating endpoints**
+2. **Auto generating endpoints**
 If `component.yaml` is not provided and if the source Micro Integrator project has APIs, Choreo scans the project and generates the API endpoints.
-If the project has few APIs, an endpoint will be generated for each API.
+If the project has a few APIs, an endpoint will be generated for each API.
 The visibility of this auto-generated endpoint is set to `Public` by default.
 You can change the visibility in the deployment flow.

-4. **Provide default endpoints**
+3. **Provide default endpoints**
 If `component.yaml` is not provided and if the source Micro Integrator project doesn't have APIs, Choreo generates a default endpoint which will expose the default micro integrator port (8290) with `Public` visibility and wildcard context.

 !!! note